comfybytes/phasmophobia-ghost-api/README.md

 # Phasmophobia Ghost API
-**Hosting for the API hasn't been figured out yet, so it's not in a completly usable state yet.
-Same for Readme**

 A simple API to query Phasmophobia Ghosts and Evidence Designed to be easily usable with the common chat bots in Twitch Chat